 - 17 Only connect accessories supplied or recommended by the manufacturer to the device. - 18 Do not connect any equipment or accessories that are not approved by the manufacturer or that are not IEC 60601-1 approved to the monitor.
 The operation or use of non-approved equipment or accessories with the monitor is not tested or supported, and monitor operation and safety are not guaranteed. - 19 Connecting any accessory (such as external printer) or other device (such as the computer) to this monitor makes a medical system.
-In that case, additional safety measures should be taken during installation of the system, and the system shall provide: - a) Within the patient environment, a level of safety comparable to that provided by medical electrical equipment complying with IEC/EN 60601-1, and - b) Outside the patient environment, the level of safety appropriate for non-medical electrical equipment complying with other IEC or ISO safety standards. - 20 All the accessories connected to system must be installed outside the patient vicinity, if they do not meet the requirement of IEC/EN 60601-1. - 21 The monitor should be operated by the doctor or under the doctor's instructions. - 22 The monitor is not protected against defibrillation.
-Do not apply it during HF electro-surgery or MRI; otherwise it might result in harming the patient or the operator. - 23 If multiple instruments are connected to a patient, the sum of the leakage currents may exceed the limits given in the IEC/EN 60601-1 and may pose a safety hazard.
-Consult your service personnel. - 24 Make sure that the power is turned off and the plug is disconnected from the AC socket before connecting or disconnecting the power cord to the equipment.
-Otherwise, the patient or operator may suffer electrical shock or other injury. - 25 SHOCK HAZARD Don't connect non-medical electrical equipment, which has been supplied as a part of the system, directly to the wall outlet when the non-medical equipment is intended to be supplied by a multiple portable socket-outlet with an isolation transformer. - 26 SHOCK HAZARD Don't connect electrical equipment, which has not been supplied as a part of the system, to the multiple portable socket-outlet supplying the system. - 27 Do not exceed the maximum permitted load when using multiple portable socket-outlets to supply the system. - 28 Do not apply this monitor simultaneously with other PATIENT-connected equipment, such as, a cardiac pacemaker or other electrical stimulators, on a same patient. - 29 Disconnect power cord before changing fuses.
-Replace the fuses with those of the same specifications only. - 30 Do not service or maintain the monitor or any accessory which is in use with the patient.
+In that case, additional safety measures should be taken during installation of the system, and the system shall provide:

+a) Within the patient environment, a level of safety comparable to that provided by medical electrical equipment complying with IEC/EN 60601-1, and b) Outside the patient environment, the level of safety appropriate for non-medical electrical equipment complying with other IEC or ISO safety standards.

+- 20 Using accessories other than those specified by the manufacturer may result in increased electromagnetic emissions or decreased electromagnetic immunity of the device. - 21 All the accessories connected to system must be installed outside the patient vicinity, if they do not meet the requirement of IEC/EN 60601-1. - 22 The monitor should be operated by the doctor or under the doctor's instructions. - 23 The monitor is not protected against defibrillation.
+Do not apply it during HF electro-surgery or MRI; otherwise it might result in harming the patient or the operator. - 24 If multiple instruments are connected to a patient, the sum of the leakage currents may exceed the limits given in the IEC/EN 60601-1 and may pose a safety hazard.
+Consult your service personnel. - 25 Make sure that the power is turned off and the plug is disconnected from the AC socket before connecting or disconnecting the power cord to the equipment.
+Otherwise, the patient or operator may suffer electrical shock or other injury. - 26 SHOCK HAZARD Don't connect non-medical electrical equipment, which has been supplied as a part of the system, directly to the wall outlet when the non-medical equipment is intended to be supplied by a multiple portable socket-outlet with an isolation transformer. - 27 SHOCK HAZARD Don't connect electrical equipment, which has not been supplied as a part of the system, to the multiple portable socket-outlet supplying the system. - 28 Do not exceed the maximum permitted load when using multiple portable socket-outlets to supply the system.

-31 Assembly of the monitor and modifications during actual service life shall be evaluated based on the requirements of IEC60601-1.
+- 29 Do not apply this monitor simultaneously with other PATIENT-connected equipment, such as, a cardiac pacemaker or other electrical stimulators, on a same patient. - 30 Disconnect power cord before changing fuses.
+Replace the fuses with those of the same specifications only. - 31 Do not service or maintain the monitor or any accessory which is in use with the patient. - 32 Assembly of the monitor and modifications during actual service life shall be evaluated based on the requirements of IEC60601-1.